Academic Honor Code

 Saint Mary’s College Academic Honor Code

-Saint Mary’s has implemented an Academic Honor Code to serve as an expression of support for academic integrity throughout the Saint Mary’s learning community and as an administrative tool to encourage academic honesty.
-The Academic Honor Code is approved by the ASSMC Student Body, the Faculty Academic Senate, the Provost, and the President of Saint Mary’s College.
+As an expression of support for academic integrity throughout the Saint Mary’s learning community and as an administrative tool to discourage academic dishonesty, Saint Mary’s has implemented the Academic Honor Code.
+The Academic Honor Code has been approved by the Associated Students, the Faculty Academic Senate, the Provost and the President of Saint Mary’s College.

 As a student member of an academic community based in mutual trust and responsibility, I pledge: